Schedule Closed in January/February

 Independent Saddle Fit Evaluations for Horse & Rider (Western, English, and Endurance)

 Equine Ergonomics is a scientific discipline concerned with the understanding of interactions among humans and horses, and the profession that applies theory, principles, data, and methods to design in order to optimize equine well-being and overall performance.
-Horse, rider, and saddle are measured and evaluated both for static fit and dynamic fit with an 80-point inspection.
+The horse, rider, and saddle are measured and evaluated both for static fit and dynamic fit with an 80-point inspection.

 How is Equine Ergonomics different from “saddle fitting”?

 How do I know my horse needs an evaluation?

 Young horses grow and body shape changes as they mature.
 More training and conditioning or lack thereof can change the shape of your horse.
 As a result it is ideal to check your saddle fit and make recommended adjustments at least twice yearly.
 For young horses that are still growing- it is recommended to check fit every three months.
 Signs of poor saddle fit for your horse include:

 - Reluctance to move forward